alfonsoalba/web/_posts/2021-06-10-docker-push-to-gcr-running-gcloud-inside-a-docker-container.md

 As shown above, we should see a message telling us that we have successfully logged in.

-This will create a container named `gcloud-config` with a volume that will persist the authentication and configuration data needed to run the `gcloud` commands.
-We will use this container later.
+This command will also create a container named `gcloud-config` with a volume that will persist the authentication and configuration data we just set up.
+We will use this container later:
+Every `gcloud` command that we run from now on, will use this container.
-For this reason, please note that we didn't use the option `--rm`: the container should not be deleted after running the command.
+For this reason, please note that we didn't use the option `--rm`: the container `gcloud-config` should not be deleted after running the command.

 To try that everything is working, we will get the list of projects: